 Supply Chain – A Key Component Of A Robust Economy

-Supply chain frames a crucial component of global trade, ensuring smooth functioning of the economy.
+Supply chain frames a crucial component of global trade, ensuring the smooth functioning of the economy.
 If any connection in a supply chain falters, the final product gets affected, and the entire ecosystem stops functioning.
 The outbreak of COVID-19 in China – one of the world’s largest manufacturers created a ripple of supply chain disruption that spanned across the world.
 In today’s integrated world, companies are dealing with the fallout from containment measures such as extended factory holidays and travel restrictions.

 Anurag Jain, Co-Founder & Executive Director of KredX, says that the supply chain is a crucial component of the overall economic perspective of a nation which translates smooth running of any vibrant economy.
 “It infuses the much-needed liquidity into the supply chain, which permeates through multiple layers and reaches the last mile supporting small and needy businesses.
 In times of crisis, any disruption to this chain leads to a discontinuity in the value creation at each level and subsequently affects the profitability of vulnerable small businesses,” he adds.

 Geopolitical events like global trade and competitive tariffs had already compelled companies to involve sharp reversal and look out for localising their supply chains, especially those involved in sectors like technology and pharmaceuticals.
 India, for instance, imports 70% of its Active pharmaceutical ingredients (API) from China, causing significant disruption in supply chain and increase in demand.